 The cost of having the best location can be high, but the cost of having a poor location could be much higher.
 I’ve always been with the mindset that you pay for your rent in one way or another.
-One being in the base rent itself, providing a highly valued, visible and desirable location.
+One is in the base rent itself, providing a highly valued, visible and desirable location.
 The other being quite costly in marketing, lower membership values and several other unseen items that add to the cost along the way of having a less than desirable location.
 In many cases, the budget ratio for a facility’s rent can be as high as 30% of the budget.

 If you have elected to go the route of a fitness studio, specifically a personal training or group fitness studio, you know your space will need to be compact and should have minimal overhead to be sustainable.
-Studios today typically do not require much equipment, so this means your initial investment will be lower than that of a full service fitness facility.
+Studios today typically do not require much equipment, so this means your initial investment will be lower than that of a full-service fitness facility.

 As noted in the introduction article; The Business of Fitness, one of the first steps to planning your fitness facility business is to determine whether you go into business as a franchisee or build your own model and brand.
 This is important for many reasons, but specifically focusing on space selection, you will need to address any requirements put in place by a franchise organization.
 Otherwise, you will be left to your own needs and specifications on space selection.

-One of the contributing factors to a space and its value can be the existing improvements that it has.
+One of the contributing factors to space and its value can be the existing improvements that it has.
 For example, you might consider two water closets or restrooms being a plus if you are opening a fitness studio with limited amenities.
-In this case it could save you a great deal of cost in plumbing, relocating existing plumbing and several other key points that could reach several thousand dollars before you have created what you are looking for in the space.
+In this case, it could save you a great deal of cost in plumbing, relocating existing plumbing and several other key points that could reach several thousand dollars before you have created what you are looking for in the space.
 Another point, you might not be planning to have showers if you are opening a simple studio, so this scenario could be a plus.
-Another example of a great situation is, the space might have a concrete floor, with this you can save $1.00 to $2.00 per sq. ft. in most cases in just removing existing floor covering such as carpet.
-If the space is open, then you could save thousands of dollars on demolition of existing walls that might be there from previous tenants.
-Pay attention when you visit the properties, take pictures and video.
-Video will afford you more opportunities to see the small things, details that don’t always surface with just still shots of the space.
+Another example of a great situation is, space might have a concrete floor, with this you can save $1.00 to $2.00 per sq. ft. in most cases in just removing the existing floor covering such as carpet.
+If space is open, then you could save thousands of dollars on the demolition of existing walls that might be there from previous tenants.
+Pay attention when you visit the properties, take pictures and videos.
+The video will afford you more opportunities to see the small things, details that don’t always surface with just still shots of the space.
 Knowing what you are seeing and what you are looking for are smart moves when selecting a space.
 You might have three or four options on locations and one of the leading reasons you could select one is based on the current condition.

 Parking availability is an important consideration.
 The need for parking will also vary depending on the local, both suburban and rural.
 In the study IHRSA Research Report, Donald DeMars of Donald DeMars International suggested for every 1,000 sq. ft., a fitness facility should allot 5 parking spaces.
 Another contributor to this report, architect Hervey Lavoie of the Ohlson Lavoie Corporation suggests 1 parking space for every 12 to 15 members.